Uberi/University-Notes/PHIL110A/PHIL110A.md

 So when the prediction is actually true - there was a very risky test, and yet the theory still passed it - then our confidence in the theory is significantly increased.
 If it only passed a weak test, then our confidence is increased very little.

 An example would be Einsteinian mechanics.
 Newtonian mechanics predicted that light travelled in straight lines, but Einstein says it can bend.
 This was a very risky prediction, and when light was observed to bend during a solar eclipse, our confidence in Einstein's theory was increased a lot.

+To Popper, science is looking at the world and eliminating the false things.
+Eventually, we must converge on a set of all truths.
+This is reminiscent of methodical doubt used by Descartes.

 # 14/11/13